hanjinliu/cylindra/docs/basics.md

 A `Tomogram` is a data structure with following information:

-- Data source: this is not necessarily loaded into memory.
+- **Image Data**: a 3D array of the actual image data. this is not necessarily loaded into memory; by default, image data is in a memory-mapped state, which means that the data is read from the disk only when it is needed.
-- Image metadata: voxel size, missing wedge, path to the data source, etc.
+- **Image metadata**: voxel size, missing wedge, path to the data source, etc.
-- Multiscale images: a list of images with different binning factors.
+**- Multiscale images**: a list of images with different binning factors.
 For example, you can have a tomogram with 4&times;4&times;4 and 2&times;2&times;2 binned images and switch between them for different purposes (without actually saving them as separate image files).